-- r.
-Payments received under Maine Indian Claims Settlement Act of 1980; P.L.
-96-420,94 Stat.
-1785 - s.
-The value of any child care provided or arranged (or any amount received as payment for such care or reimbursement for costs incurred for such care) under the Child Care and Development Block Grant Act of 1990; 42 USC 9858q - t.
-Earned income tax credit refund payments received on or after January 1, 1991 26 USC 32 (j) - u.
-Payments by the Indian Claims Commission to the Confederated Tribes and Bands of Yakima Indian Nation or the Apache Tribe of Mescalero Reservation; - v.
-Allowances, earnings and payments to AmeriCorps participants under the National and Community Service Act of 1990; - w.
-Any amount of crime victim compensation (under the Victims of Crime Act) received through crime victim assistance (or payment or reimbursement of the cost of such assistance) as determined under the Victims of Crime Act because of the commission of a crime against the applicant under the Victims of Crime Act; - x.
-Allowances, earnings, and payments to individuals participating in programs under the Workforce Investment Act of 1998; - y. xclusion of Tax Rebate from the IRS under Economic Stimulus Act; - z.
-Exclusion of income earned under temporary employment with the U.S. Census Bureau; aa.
-Kinship Guardian assistance payments and other guardianship care payments; - bb.
-Any amount received under the School Lunch Act and the Child Nutrition Act of 1966, including reduced price lunches and food under WIC; - cc.
-Payments, funds or distributions authorized, established or directed by the Seneca Nation Settlement Act of 1990; - dd.
-Payments from any deferred Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts; - ee.
-Compensation received by or on behalf of a veteran for service connected disability, death, dependency or indemnity compensation as provided by the Indian Veterans Housing Opportunity Act of 2010; - ff.
+- xvi.
+Any amount of crime victim compensation (under the Victims of Crime Act) received through crime victim assistance (or payment or reimbursement of the cost of such assistance) as determined under the Victims of Crime Act because of the commission of a crime against the applicant under the Victims of Crime Act; - xvii.
+Allowances, earnings, and payments to individuals participating in programs under the Workforce Investment Act of 1998; - xviii.
+Exclusion of Tax Rebate from the IRS under Economic Stimulus Act; - xix.
+Exclusion of income earned under temporary employment with the U.S. Census Bureau; - xx.
+Kinship Guardian assistance payments and other guardianship care payments; - xxi.
+Any amount received under the School Lunch Act and the Child Nutrition Act of 1966, including reduced price lunches and food under WIC; - xxii.
+Payments, funds or distributions authorized, established or directed by the Seneca Nation Settlement Act of 1990; - xxiii.
+Payments from any deferred Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts; - xxiv.
+Compensation received by or on behalf of a veteran for service connected disability, death, dependency or indemnity compensation as provided by the Indian Veterans Housing Opportunity Act of 2010; or - xxv.
 A lump sum or a periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the case Elouise Cobell et al v.
 Ken Salazar.